 \subsection{A classification?}

-Whilst we have provided many examples of finite simple groups which can appear as complements of surfaces in simply-connected $4$-manifolds we fall a long way short of a complete classification.
-First, note that the assumption $P$ is a simple group in \Cref{create-complement} is too strong and the proof goes through verbatim with the hypothesis that $P$ is perfect and normally generated by $\varphi(\mu)$.
-In particular, many quasi-simple extensions of the previous examples will also show up as fundamental groups of complements.
+Whilst we have provided many examples of finite simple groups which can appear as complements of surfaces in simply connected $4$-manifolds, we fall a long way short of a complete classification.
 To this end we raise the following question.